 - When you do eat, avoid processed and high sugar food and drinks

 CBD oil is excellent for many of its users at improving general wellness and hormone regulation.
-When used in combination with other healthy lifestyle choices, like a healthy diet and plenty of exercise, intermittent fasting can enhance and magnify the benefits of CBD.
+When used in combination with other healthy lifestyle choices, like a healthy diet and plenty of exercises, intermittent fasting can enhance and magnify the benefits of CBD.

 There are some individuals for whom fasting may not be a good choice like those who are underweight, pregnant, have had eating disorders in the past, or are on medications.
 Please seek advice from your doctor or medical professional before you make any changes to your diet or lifestyle.